March Madness: Experts comment on picking underdogs, prop bets and economic benefits

 Why do people pick underdogs when filling out their brackets for the NCAA men's and women's basketball tournaments?
 How do people consume March Madness?
 How does the tournament benefit host cities and teams economically?
 University of Delaware experts have the answers.

-The following UD faculty members can provide their expertise for journalists working on stories about the tournament, which begin this week.
+The following UD faculty members can provide their expertise for journalists working on stories about the tournaments.

-Jackie Silverman, assistant professor of marketing: Why people can't resist choosing underdogs when filling out their brackets.
+Jackie Silverman, assistant professor of marketing: Why people might have chosen underdogs still hanging around in their brackets,

 John Allgood, instructor of sport management: How people consume March Madness (streaming vs. cable TV) and how major collegiate sports events can help brand individual schools.
 Contact UD media relations to reach him.